sagemath/sagewiki_to_gh-2022-10-10/days4.md

 and continue north past Husky Stadium.
 Move over to the right and take the 3rd right after the Stadium.
 Park in lot E1.
 It will cost \$ 4 (a machine takes ones and fives).
 Park your car and walk over the overpass and up the hill.
-Look for the math Dept using the campus map:

-[http://www.washington.edu/home/maps/campusmappg.pdf campus map] (pdf)
+Look for the math Dept using the campus map [http://www.washington.edu/home/maps/campusmappg.pdf campus map] (pdf) or [http://www.washington.edu/home/maps/northcentral.html?PDL Padelford Hall map].

 Accomodations: